 From seven columns of billing data, we can construct dozens of provider features.
 Total claims, total payments, number of unique beneficiaries, procedure concentration, temporal billing patterns across 84 months.
-These are the inputs that every published fraud detection study starts with.
+These are the inputs every published fraud detection study starts with.

 Building a Provider Profile